RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: RoCourseNet: End-to-End Robust Recourse Generation

-A common practice in solving a min-max formulation is to first solve the inner maximization problem, and then solve the outer minimization problem \citep{madry2017towards}.
-Therefore, we solve the optimization problem in Eq.~\ref{eq:adv_training} as follows (see Algorithm~\ref{alg:adv_training}): (i) To solve the inner bi-level problem, we find the worst-case model shift by solving Eq.~\ref{eq:bi-level} using \emph{VDS} (Algorithm~\ref{alg:metashift}). (ii) To solve the outer minimization problem, we adopt block-wise coordinate descent optimization by distributing gradient descent backpropagation on the objective function into two stages (as suggested in \citep{guo2021counternet}) -- at stage one, we optimize for predictive accuracy (i.e., ${L}_1$ in Eq.~\ref{eq:adv_training}), and at stage two, optimize the quality of CF explanations (i.e., $\lambda_2 \cdot {L}_2 + \lambda_3 \cdot {L}_3$ in Eq.~\ref{eq:adv_training}).
-This block-wise coordinate descent algorithm efficiently optimizes for the outer minimization problem by alleviating the divergent gradient issue, i.e., the gradient directions of prediction loss (${L}_1$) and validity loss (${L}_2$) moves in different directions, which leads to poor convergence of solving the outer minimization problem as-is via gradient descent (proven in \citet{guo2021counternet}).
+\textbf{RoCourseNet Training.} A common practice in solving a min-max formulation is to first solve the inner maximization problem, and then solve the outer minimization problem \citep{madry2017towards}.
+Thus, we solve Eq.~\ref{eq:adv_training} as follows (see Algorithm~\ref{alg:adv_training}): (i) To solve the inner bi-level problem, we find the worst-case model shift by solving Eq.~\ref{eq:bi-level} using \emph{VDS} (Algorithm~\ref{alg:metashift}). (ii) To solve the outer minimization problem, we adopt block-wise coordinate descent optimization by distributing gradient descent backpropagation on the objective function into two stages (as suggested in \citep{guo2021counternet}) -- at stage one, we optimize for predictive accuracy, i.e., ${L}_1$ in Eq.~\ref{eq:adv_training} (Line~\ref{alg:line:pred_loss}), and at stage two, optimize the quality of CF explanations, i.e., $\lambda_2 \cdot {L}_2 + \lambda_3 \cdot {L}_3$ in Eq.~\ref{eq:adv_training} (Line~\ref{alg:line:val_loss}).
+Note that in Line~\ref{alg:line:val_loss}, the gradient of $\lambda_2 \cdot {L}_2 + \lambda_3 \cdot {L}_3$ is calculated using the adversarially shifted model parameters $\theta'$ found by VDS in Line \ref{alg:line:vds}. \cite{guo2021counternet} show that this block-wise coordinate descent algorithm efficiently optimizes the outer minimization problem by alleviating the problem of divergent gradients.

-In addition, we linearly increase the perturbation constraints $\epsilon$ for improved convergence of the training of our robust CF generator.
-Intuitively, linearly increasing the $\epsilon$ value corresponds to an increase in the strength of our hypothetical adversary (empirically shown in Section~\ref{sec:experiment}).
-Prior works in curriculum adversarial training \citep{cai2018curriculum, wang2019convergence} suggest that adaptively adjusting the strength of the adversary improves the convergence of adversarial training.
-Empirically, we observe that adopting curriculum adversarial training boosts the performance of adversarial training (see Section~\ref{sec:experiment}).
+In addition, we linearly increase the perturbation constraints $\epsilon$ for improved convergence of our robust CF generator.
+Intuitively, linearly increasing $\epsilon$ values correspond to increasingly strong adversaries.
+Prior work in curriculum adversarial training \citep{cai2018curriculum, wang2019convergence} suggests that adaptively adjusting the strength of the adversary improves the convergence of adversarial training (we verify this in Section~\ref{sec:experiment}).